TheAdeo/filament-knowledge/README.md

 #### - Physical effects:
 - None.
 > [!NOTE]
-> Glitter is one of the lower abrasion fills, so it can usually be printed with any nozzle, but faster wear is still expected.
+> Glitter is one of the least abrasive fills, so it can usually be printed with any nozzle, but faster wear is still expected.

 ### • Metal